ChainSafe/filecoin-common-node-api/rust/tool/README.md

 Commands:
-  validate  Performs validation of the spec, including FIP-specific validation select    Interpret `select` as a json document of methods to include in `openrpc` generate  Read an OpenRPC specification from stdin, and print Rust code for a client trait
+  validate  Performs validation of the spec, including FIP-specific validation select    Interpret `select` as a json document of methods to include in `openrpc`

 ```
 ### `tool` `openrpc` `validate`